sgtlexov/cloudsecnotes/aws_security.md

 ## Design Principles

 In the cloud, there are a number of principles that can help you strengthen your security.
 Use the principles described below to help guide your conversation around security and compliance.
-Click on each principle below for more information.

 Implement a strong identity foundation
 Enable traceability: Implement the principle of least privilege and enforce separation of duties with appropriate authorization for each interaction with your AWS resources.